 Make sure to add overdue bills to your liabilities (which would be under installment debts).

-Step # 3 – Make A List Of All Your Debt
+Step # 3 – Make Sure To Check Your Credit Report For All Debt

 Resource: Debt Reduction Spreadsheet